English

 4. Appointing a New President and Becoming a Public Interest Incorporated Foundation

-In June of 2011, Masaaki Morita, who led the Japan Tennis Association for 11 years as president, retired and was replaced by Nobuo Kuroyanagi.
-The Japan Tennis Association became a public interest incorporated foundation in April of 2012.
+In June of 2011, Masaaki Morita, who led the Japan Tennis Association for 11 years as president stepped down and was replaced by Nobuo Kuroyanagi.
+The Japan Tennis Association became a public interest incorporated foundation in April of 2012 marking a significant shift in its structure and mission.

-Under the newly appointed president, the Japan Tennis Association set forth “Fairness, Teamwork and Globalism” as its operating principles.
-Furthermore, the new president had a sense of crisis about the decreasing tennis population especially among the young and ordered an analysis of tennis population in order to verify the related activities.
+UUnder the newly appointed president, the Japan Tennis Association set forth “Fairness, Teamwork and Globalism” as its core operating principles.
+Furthermore, the new president expressed a sense of urgency about the decreasing tennis population especially among the young and instructed an analysis of tennis population in order to verify the related activities.

 After becoming a public interest incorporated foundation, the Japan Tennis Association worked on strengthening its governance.
-The compliance office was established, a portal for reports and consultations to serve the whistle blowing system was established, and the efforts were made to improve the management and operation of the JTA to the level regularly seen in private companies.
+The compliance office was established, a portal for reports and consultations to serve the internal reporting system was established, and efforts were made to improve the management and operation of the JTA to the level regularly seen in private companies.

-In 2016, a new development in the 3rd operating principle of the association - “globalism” -was established.
+In 2016, a new initiative under the 3rd operating principle of the association - “Globalism” -was established.
 In March, the JTA funded and implemented a special junior development program, to provide training while competing overseas, in addition to the existing junior development program at the National Training Center focused on the Olympics, Davis Cup and Fed Cup.
-In September 2016, the JTA and the French Tennis Federation (FFT) signed a memorandum that promises mutual cooperation between the two countries.
+In September 2016, the JTA and the French Tennis Federation (FFT) signed a memorandum that agreed on mutual cooperation between the two countries.

-The 2020 Olympic and Paralympic Games in Tokyo provides the JTA with a great opportunity.
-It is no other than the fact that public funds will be put into tennis as an official sport and the player development policies will evolve.
-The renovation of the Ariake Tennis Forest Park, which will be the site of the Olympic and Paralympic tennis competition, means the expansion of the tennis facilities that will serve as a legacy of the Olympic and Paralympic Games and will have an important meaning for tennis as a spectator sport.
+The 2020 Olympic and Paralympic Games in Tokyo provided the JTA with a great opportunity.
+Public funds were put into tennis as an official sport and the player development policies evolved.
+The renovation of the Ariake Tennis Forest Park, which was the site of the Olympic and Paralympic tennis competition, meant the expansion of the tennis facilities that serve as a legacy of the Olympic and Paralympic Games and play an important role for tennis as a spectator sport.

 In accordance with the permeation of promotional activities, the goals of the JTA’s activities have been amended from “tennis development, player development” to “tennis development, junior player development and player development.”
 In March of 2018, the JTA completed “the mid- to- long term strategic plan” for Japan’s tennis.